Samyush/TikTacToe_AI/README.md

 A new Flutter project initially developed for learning basics of AI using flutter.

-## Getting Started
+## For Getting Started
-conceptualizing thoughts of flutter and AI together
+Starring thoughts of flutter and AI together

 ## @author samyush(https://github.com/Samyush)